Shynixn/ShyBossBar/README.md

 # ShyBossBar

-ShyBossBar is a BossBar plugin for Bukkit and Folia based Minecraft servers.
+ShyBossBar is a BossBar plugin for Bukkit and Folia based Minecraft server.

 ## Features